 • 10 entries of ten shares each (3 in 2012)

 Then in 2018 Kroenke and Usmanov made a deal, Usmanov sold out and Kroenke had 97 per cent.
 Being a man of no sentiment whatsoever towards Arsenal fans or non-billionaires, he exercised his right to buy all the remaining shares.
-At the time of writing in July 2019, there are believed to be about 100 former shareholders who have not received their money from KSE UK.
+At the time of writing in July 2019, there are believed to be about 100 former shareholders who have not received their money from the compulsory purchase by KSE UK.
 KSE have had to hand the money over, which means Link Registrars are sitting on about £3m of other people’s money, waiting for it to be claimed.